better-ecosystem/better-tor/README.md

 - Tor installed and running as a system service
 - Root privileges

-## GUI (Coming Soon)
+## GUI
-A graphical user interface (GUI) is planned for future development.
-The GUI will use this CLI script under the hood to provide a more user-friendly experience.
+A graphical user interface (GUI) **already exists**, but it is in very early development and has a lot of bugs to be solved.
+The GUI uses this CLI script under the hood to provide a more user-friendly experience.

 ---